 - University consultation: preliminary discussions with the Office of the University Secretary to clarify the Senate Committee on Curriculum & Course Changes (SCCCC) and the Senate Planning and Priorities Committee (SPPC) approval process would be advisable at this stage, as well as broad consultation with all interested/affected parties within and external to the university.
 Where the proposal impacts on other faculties/departments, including the Université de Saint-Boniface, full consultation with that unit is required, and a letter of support requested of the respective head(s) of departments(s) and/or dean(s).

 - Completion of a formal proposal for a new academic minor or concentration: the proposal template should be completed by the proposing faculty.
-Once completed, the proposal must be reviewed by the relevant Faculty/School Council(s) and signed by the budget dean(s), then submitted to the Vice-Provost (Integrated Planning & Academic Programs) and the University Secretary in both hardcopy and preferably electronic forms.
+Once completed, the proposal must be reviewed by the relevant Faculty/School Council(s) and signed by the budget dean(s), then submitted to the Deputy Provost (Academic Planning and Programs) and the University Secretary in both hardcopy and preferably electronic forms.
 Where applicable, the proposal must include a completed SPPC Program Proposal Budget Form and a statement from the Department/Faculty as to how the proposed program addresses one or more of the SPPC's criteria for assigning priority to new programs/initiatives (click here for more details on criteria for assigning priority).

 - Senate approval: the University Secretary will forward the proposal to SCCCC and SPPC for review.
 SPPC approval is required if there is a request for new resources, if there is a change in the allocation of resources, and/or the course introductions/deletions in the department making the proposal involves a net addition of more than nine (9) credit hours.
 Once these reviews are successfully completed, a recommendation from these committees will be forwarded to the Senate Executive Committee who will make a recommendation to Senate.
 Note that the Senate Executive Committee, under special circumstances, may choose to refer the proposal to additional Senate Committee(s) for review.
 Assuming the proposal passes through the review process without major revision, the Senate approval process may take a minimum of 3 to 4 months.
 Please refer to the Meeting Schedules on the University Governance website for access to meeting schedules to help facilitate planning.